Code-Institute-Submissions/MS01-Volcanic-Vacations/README.md

 - The gallery page contains a selection of volcano photographs from the locations which are listed on the 'Destinations' page.
 The column count will responsively change between different device and screen sizes.

 ### Features to implement in the future

+In the future I would look to add more trip locations to the destinations page, such as Costa Rica, Santorini and Alaska.

 I initially wanted to include a Tours page which would give dates and prices for each of the available locations.
 I found this page to be too busy and complicated for my website at the present time and it's inclusion would not have provided a good user experience.
 Therefore at this time I have decided not to included it.
 I may at some future point look to add this page again.

 Although beyond the scope of this project I believe an extra feature that would enhance the website would be the addition of videos of previous trips.
 This I feel would really help to sell these locations and trips to future clients